 Washington, DC Area Volunteer Opportunities at the National Archives and Records Administration

 Comprehensive training is given to all volunteers, who are expected to commit to one year of service regardless of the volunteer job hour requirement.
 Hour commitments vary by job, ranging from 20 to 200 hours per year.
-An exception is made for students who volunteer a large number of hours in a shorter period of time.
+An exception is made for those who volunteer a large number of hours in a shorter period of time.

 Join the National Archives Volunteer Crew!

 Volunteers enjoy numerous benefits at the National Archives: